Kdb+ and the History of the q Phrasebook

 Building on the concept of phrases vs idioms, Eugene McDonnell created a phrasebook for J. This phrasebook is not only an excellent reference for learning and programming in J, but it is also an example of the evolution of the array-programming culture.
 This culture draws on the original precepts established by the Iversonian languages.

 When McDonnell later began learning k, he translated his J phrasebook into k.
 In later years, when he began learning q, Jay Han ported the k phrasebook to q which existed as a text file on the Kx site as q Idioms.
-In my role as librarian for Kx, I have expanded the q Phrasebook and made it more accessible by categorizing and indexing the phrases and providing more examples on the Kx developers’ site, code.kx.com.
+In my role as librarian for Kx, I have expanded the q Phrasebook and made it more accessible by categorizing and indexing the phrases and providing more examples on the Kx developers’ site, code.staging.kx.com.

 Here are two extended examples of the use of phrases to solve interesting problems in q/kdb+.